PrerakGada/Password-Keeper-GUI/README.md

 It simply stores all your passwords offline and safe.

-# This Project is made with the help of :- Python, TKinter, SQLite3.
+# The initial password is "password", you can change it by running the setup file